You are here

 Conditions imposed on all approved COVID-19 tests

-All COVID-19 tests that are included in the ARTG based on an expedited assessment process are subject to additional non-standard conditions, that inform post-market validations as experience and knowledge around COVID-19 diagnostic testing grows.
+Since the early stages of the pandemic, all COVID-19 tests that are included in the ARTG, including those based on an expedited assessment process and/or limited validation data, have been subject to additional non-standard conditions.
+These conditions continue to inform post-market surveillance activities and allow active monitoring of these products as knowledge and experience around COVID-19 diagnostic testing grows.

 The conditions require that additional evidence to support the ongoing safety and performance of the devices be provided to the TGA within 12 months of inclusion on the ARTG.

 Additional conditions specific to COVID-19 serology and rapid antigen tests for use at the point-of-care

 Additional conditions are being imposed on the supply of COVID-19 serology-based tests (i.e. serological rapid screening tests) and rapid antigen tests for use at the point-of-care.
 As it is considered that the correct interpretation of results obtained from these tests requires the involvement of a suitably trained health practitioner.

 For further information, see Conditions on all COVID-19 tests approved for ARTG inclusion.